Nurturing Grief Retreats in North Yorkshire.

 Arrival and Welcome

-• Gather at the entrance, before we step into the nurturing embrace of the woods.
+Gather at the calm and welcoming village room, and step into the nurturing embrace of the retreat.
 I will send directions, a map, & photographs of the location.

 Session One

-• Immerse yourself in a story of beasts and woods – a tale especially crafted for this retreat, using beasts as a metaphor to explore grief.
+Immerse yourself in a story of beasts and nature – a tale especially crafted for this retreat, using beasts as a metaphor to explore grief.

 Session Two

-• Connect with your senses and your experience with the help of guided creative writing and scribbling and share insights with others.
+Gently connect with your senses and your experience of grief with the help of guided creative writing and scribbling, and gentle mindfulness activities, and share insights with others.

 Session Three

-• Embrace the support, space, and supplies available to create your unique beast, using arts and crafts materials, foraged treasures from the woods, words, movement, sounds, or music.
+Embrace the support, space, and creative resources available to create your unique beast, using arts and crafts materials, foraged treasures from nature, words, movement, sounds, or music.

 Session Four